Avoid the Witching Hour – Ideas for Families

 This post contains affiliate links to my favorite meal planning service and other helpful items.

-Many readers have found success reconnecting by having one of these conversation starter questions ready – instead of hammering the kids with an overwhelming question, they ask a more specific and easier to answer question.
+Many readers have found success reconnecting by having one of these conversation starter questions ready – instead of hammering the kids with an overwhelming question, they ask something more specific and easier to answer.

 Molly: Change clothes.
 When I get back from work in the evening the kids know I need 10 minutes to regroup: take a potty break, take a deep breath, look at the mail, and put on my play clothes.
 Parents need help with transitions too, and a costume change helps me!